SKA-ScienceDataProcessor/integration-prototype/sip/README.md

-# Top level SIP code folder.
+# SIP: Top level code folder

+## Roles and Responsibilities

 Code in this folder tree is organised according to the the SDP System-level Module Decomposition View \[1\] (see figure below), with additional details drawn from the from other SDP Architecture documents.

+Leaf-level code folders are designed as much as possible to be independently deployable and testable software components in the form of service applications, pipeline or workflow scripts, and supporting libraries.

 ## References